danxfisher/Magic-Mirror/README.md

 ```

-And also, add your quotes in the "quote generator" function:
+Then add your quotes in the "quote generator" function:

 ```
 ...